tejas-muthya37/binge-review/README.md

 Binge is a free video library for you to watch your favourite Bollywood movies.
 The library offers movies in 4 different categories - Thrillers, Action, Drama and Romance.

+You can like, dislike, add to watch later, create custom playlists and add or remove videos to/from playlists.

 # How to run Binge on your local machine? 📹

 1. Go to https://github.com/tejas-muthya37/binge-review